rangoski/whatsapp_recentcontacts_python/README.md

    I have Google chrome of version Version 73.0.3683.103 (Official Build) (64-bit) so i have downloaded chrome driver accordingly.
 3- you can dowload the other version of chrome driver from the link -   http://chromedriver.chromium.org/downloads 4- I have build this code to run on google chrome driver .

+5- you must have dowloaded selenium .
+You can use command - pip3 install selenium to download selenium 6-  you must have dowloaded webdriver manager .use command -  pip3 install webdriver-manager to download .
       If you still face any issues then you can mail me on my id -  dwivedi.1@iitj.ac.in